CharleneMcKeown/learning-day/README.md

 1. Open up a new browser and type **repo.new** - this is actually a domain owned by GitHub that gives us a nice shortcut to create a new repo!
 You may be prompted to log in or create an account if you haven't done so already.

 1. Create a new repo called learningday - but don't initialize it yet (we are going to push our existing repository instead).
+Click **Create repository**.

+    >Note: In the image below, you will see marketplace apps.
+Don't worry, you're not expected to have these GitHub apps for this workshop.

     <img src="./images/new-repo.PNG" alt="New repo"/>